The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Data

 \section{Data}

-We analyze auctions organized by the Bureau of Land Management (BLM), U.S. Department of Interior, which is responsible for managing federal forests.
+We extract data from timber sales organized by the Bureau of Land Management (BLM), U.S. Department of the Interior, which is responsible for managing federal forests.
 In this section, we describe the timber sales process, our data, and key empirical findings.